TMJ Treatment Swansea, IL

 Core Components of TMD Treatment in Swansea, IL

 In Swansea, IL, our TMD treatment plans typically combine various therapeutic methods and exercises customized for each patient.
-This approach may involve:
+The treatment plan can include:

 • Jaw Relaxation Exercise: A gentle motion designed to relieve jaw strain.